Volunteering at Tide: Lanterns, parades and helping small businesses

 Just like Tide, we aim to support those who work for themselves.
 Light Up New Romney brings both local people and visitors into the town for the evening.
 We ask traders for a small donation towards the organisational costs of the event and then we feature them in our programme for the evening and highlight any activities or promotions they are running.
 We also promote them on social media ahead of the event.
 We push the ‘shop local’ message and traders have reported an uplift of up to 50% in sales on the night in previous years.

-This year, we have also created our very first Light Up New Romney Christmas market with around 20 stalls made up of local artisans and entrepreneurs who have online shops to come and sell their festive products together for the evening.
+For the 2021 event, we also created our very first Light Up New Romney Christmas market with around 20 stalls made up of local artisans and entrepreneurs who have online shops so they could come and sell their festive products together for the evening.

 How can we find out more about Light Up New Romney?

-We have a dedicated Facebook page – lightupnewromney, which is being updated daily with all the exciting events and activities that are taking place on the night.
+We have a dedicated Facebook page – lightupnewromney, which is being updated regularly with all the exciting events and activities that take place on the night.

 What would you say to anyone thinking of doing voluntary work?

 Go for it!
 I’ve learned so many new skills – budgeting, managing a team, negotiation, creating and delivering presentations, project management, digital marketing – not to mention how to make weird and wonderful lanterns out of willow!
 I’ve also met people from many different walks of life and get such a sense of satisfaction when I help to deliver a successful event.
 Volunteering is a hugely rewarding experience.